TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

          titleText

-         (alttext)

    Data type
          string /:ref:`stdWrap <stdwrap>`

    Description
          If no alt text is specified, an empty alt text will be used.

-         ("alttext" is the old spelling of this attribute.
-It was deprecated since TYPO3 4.3 and was used only if "altText" did not specify a value or properties.
-In TYPO3 4.6 "alttext" has been removed.)

 .. container:: table-row